-- c) If a publication's digital edition copy is sold bundled as a package with the print copy (whether for a single issue or a subscription) then the treatment is as follows: - i) Both the digital edition and the print copy can be included in the ABC claim if the price paid for the package exceeds the relevant print copy Basic Cover Price (single copy sale) or relevant Basic Annual Rate (subscriptions) by at least 20% - ii) If the price paid for a package bundling a publication's print and a digital edition is less than 20% above the relevant print copy Basic Cover Price (single copy sale) or the relevant print copy Basic Annual Rate (subscriptions) then only the print copy can be included in the ABC claim.
+c) If a publication's digital edition copy is sold bundled as a package with the print copy (whether for a single issue or a subscription) then the treatment is as follows:

+- i) For periods ending up to December 2020: Both the digital edition and the print copy can be included in the ABC claim if the price paid for the package exceeds the relevant print copy Basic Cover Price (single copy sale) or relevant Basic Annual Rate (subscriptions) by at least 20% - ii) For periods ending up to December 2020: If the price paid for a package bundling a publication's print and a digital edition is less than 20% above the relevant print copy Basic Cover Price (single copy sale) or the relevant print copy Basic Annual Rate (subscriptions) then only the print copy can be included in the ABC claim. - iii) From periods ending January 2021: You can only claim one of these copies per issue towards the average circulation on a single certificate: - If reporting on a single certificate, you may choose whether to claim either the print or the Digital Edition copy (providing they are eligible) but you must adopt the same policy for all copies in the Reporting Period. - You may claim both copies in the bundle, by claiming the publication's print copies on one certificate and digital edition copies on a separate certificate.
+If you do this: - Both certificates must carry the statement regarding bundled copies (see reporting below) - You may not opt to report a Group certificate, aggregating these copies into a total circulation (but may do so via a Brand Report)